 Surrounded by thick jungle, you might be lucky to wake in the morning to the loud roar of howler monkeys.
-Look carefully into the canopy surrounding the lodge and you might be treated to the site of these loud tropical creatures.
+Look carefully into the canopy surrounding the lodge and you might be treated to the sight of these loud tropical creatures.
 Today you are off to Cahuita National Park for a snorkel tour or sea kayaking tour.
-With the largest coral reef system in Costa Rica, you will have the chance to see a large array of colorful tropical fish, sting rays and possibly a reef shark or two.
-Conclude the tour with an hour long hike through the rainforest that borders the beach.
-Keep your eyes peeled for monkeys, sloths, iguanas and the famed poisonous dart frog.
+With the largest coral reef system in Costa Rica, you have the chance to see a large array of colorful tropical fish, sting rays, and possibly a reef shark or two.
+Conclude the tour with an hour-long hike through the rainforest that borders the beach.
+Keep your eyes peeled for monkeys, sloths, iguanas, and the famed poisonous dart frog.

 The rest of the time is free for you to arrange activities locally.
-Go snorkeling, sea kayaking, go for a zipline tour, take a rainforest walk, or just hang around the beach and swim in the surf.
+Go snorkeling, sea kayaking, zip lining, take a rainforest walk, or just hang around the beach and swim in the surf.
 Your hotel can arrange everything from a trip to a nearby indigenous village to boogie board rentals.
-You might also choose to just walk along the miles of near deserted beach.
+You might also choose to just walk along the miles of near-deserted beach.

-After lunch here and a brief chance to walk through some trails in the reserve, continue on to Arenal the rest of the time.
+After lunch here and a brief chance to walk through some trails in the reserve, continue on to Arenal.
 Overnight at a working ranch.

 Early this morning you set out for the 5-6 hour drive towards the Central Pacific coast.
-This afternoon we come to the take out for the sea kayaking adventure.
-Board in your kayaks and paddle out off the Central Pacific coast exploring the marine life.
+This afternoon come to the take out for the sea kayaking adventure.
+Board in your kayaks and paddle out off the Central Pacific coast, exploring the marine life as you go.
 You are equipped with snorkel gear so that you can jump off your kayak and browse the underwater world as you like.
-While this area does not boast a fantastic coral reef system, in can be exciting to see the creatures up close through your goggles, just be careful for waves when you get in the water!
+While this area does not boast a fantastic coral reef system, it can be exciting to see the creatures up close through your goggles, just be careful for waves when you get in the water!
 This evening continue on to your accommodations, a luxury tent camping experience in the Central Pacific mountains!

 Enjoy the morning at the lodge before you return back to San Jose this afternoon.
 Enjoy your last evening in Costa Rica!